pratidan2925/DevOps-AWS-Interview-Questions/Jenkins/JenkinsREADME.md

 Using the SSH method: Uses the ssh protocol to connect to the agent.
 The connection gets initiated from the Jenkins master.
 There should be connectivity over port 22 between master and agent.
 Using the JNLP method: Uses java JNLP protocol (Java Network Launch Protocol).

-If one job fails in jenkins but you want to continue with the other job ,is it possible Yes, it's possible to configure Jenkins to continue with other jobs even if one job fails.
+**9. If one job fails in jenkins but you want to continue with the other job ,is it possible** Yes, it's possible to configure Jenkins to continue with other jobs even if one job fails.
 Here’s how you can achieve this:
 Using Jenkins Pipeline:
 Define stages in your Jenkinsfile.